-Retour Card for $5.00, valid for 2 trips on the day of initial use.
+Retour Card for $5.00, valid for two trips on the day of initial use.

-- Day pass for $10.00 valid for unlimited trips on the day of initial use.
+- Day pass for $10.00 is valid for unlimited trips on the day of initial use.

 – Make your trip to Aruba even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Aruba or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 PIN FOR LATER!